gcarlos64/kompactor/README.md

 that implement `.kom` files operations and `kompactor.py`, which is the cli interface built on top of it.

+# Features
+My motivation to write this, despite the lot of tools that does the same job, was to have one powerful enought to be scriptable and adaptable to every workflow.
+With `kompactor`, you can:

+- Choose what files to extract from KOM
+- List, append, replace, remove and print entries from KOM
+- Create a KOM from a list of files
+- Choose how to handle `crc.xml`
+- Choose when to overwrite files
+- Choose where your output files goes
+- Choose when to ignore invalid input files

 # Usage
 You can run the `kompactor.py` like any other python script:
 ```